 Describes the functions of the firmware switches, which may be divided into two groups: one is for customizing preferences designed for the shipping destination (as described in Appendix 3) and the other is for modifying preferences that match the machine to the environmental conditions.
 Use the latter group if the machine malfunctions due to mismatching.

-Appendix 5 Wiring Diagram
+Appendix 5 Wiring Diagrams

-Provides the wiring diagram that helps you understand the connections between PCBs.
+Provides the wiring diagrams that help you understand the connections between PCBs.

 Appendix 6 Circuit Diagrams